 ILUK has outsourced the provision of trading and settlement activity to IFAL.
-There is an inter-company agreement in place between ILUK and IFAL which sets out the activity outsourced and ILUK's ultimate responsibility for IFAL's performance of the activity.
+There is an intercompany agreement in place between ILUK and IFAL which sets out the activity outsourced and ILUK's ultimate responsibility for IFAL's performance of the activity.

-All the companies in the IHL Group are resourced from ISL - the Group's services company.
+All the companies in the IFAL Group are resourced from ISL - the Group's services company.
 ISL employees, including Senior Insurance Managers and Key Function Holders, are provided to ILUK under the terms of an inter-company services agreement.
 ISL also provides under the same agreement, all operational services including systems access, office equipment and supplies, document management, printing, storage and destruction services.
 ISL sub-outsources the printing of certain insurance documentation including contract notes.
+ISL and IFAL are both located in the UK.